Private Internet Access (PIA) Review 2023

 When it comes to protecting your online privacy and security, few VPN services compare to Private Internet Access (PIA).
 It’s one of the best VPN services in the industry and has everything you need to unblock restricted websites or keep your online activity under wraps.

 One of the key reasons why PIA stands out from the rest is its commitment to security.
-It employs robust 128-bit and 256-bit AES encryption and supports WireGuard, OpenVPN, L2TP/IPsec, and IKEv2 protocols.
+It employs robust 128-bit and 256-bit AES encryption and supports WireGuard, OpenVPN, and IPSec (IKEv2) protocols.

 But PIA isn't just about security.
 It also prioritizes privacy and has a strict no-logs policy.
 This VPN never keeps a record of your online activities, meaning you can browse, stream, and download without worrying about unwanted third parties.

 However, one discouraging fact about PIA is its location.
-It is headquartered in the United States, which is considered one of the worst jurisdictions for a VPN company, given the US is a member of the 5-Eyes Alliance.
+It's headquartered in the United States, which is considered one of the worst jurisdictions for a VPN company, given that the US is a member of the 5 Eyes Alliance.
 Despite its location, PIA has proven its commitment to user privacy through multiple real-world verifications and independent audits of its privacy policy and logging practices.

 Also, PIA features a high-speed NextGen server network optimized for browsing and streaming.
 It allows you to enjoy a fast and stable connection, making it easy to stream videos, play online games, and download large files without interruption.

-Before we review PIA’s vast range of features, here's a quick overview for your convenience.
+Before we start on our PIA review, here's a quick overview of its features.
 It includes all the essential information about PIA, allowing you to make an informed decision.

-Servers Thousands of servers (no exact number) in 84 countries
+Servers Thousands of servers (no exact number) in 91 countries.

-Supported Devices Windows, macOS, Linux, Android, iOS, routers, and Web browsers
+Supported Devices Windows, macOS, Linux, Android, iOS, Web browsers, routers, gaming consoles, smart TVs, and more.

-Features Kill switch, split tunneling, private DNS, anti-tracking, and more
+Features Kill switch, split tunneling, private DNS, anti-tracking, dedicated IP, port forwarding, Multi-Hop, SOCKS5, and more.

-Customer Support 24/7 live chat, e-mail, and FAQs
+Customer Support 24/7 live chat, e-mail, knowledge base, and FAQs.

-That said, let's dive into this PIA VPN review and check out what it has to offer!
+That said, let's dive into this Private Internet Access review and check out what it has to offer!

 Background, Jurisdiction & Reputation